 The accompanying unaudited consolidated financial statements and notes have been prepared in accordance with GAAP and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the interim financial information includes all adjustments of a normal recurring nature necessary for a fair presentation of the Company's financial position, results of operations, changes in stockholders' equity and cash flows.
-The results of operations for the three months ended September 30, 2019 are not necessarily indicative of the results for the full year or the results for any future periods.
+The results of operations for the three and nine months ended March 31, 2020 are not necessarily indicative of the results for the full year or the results for any future periods.
+The financial impacts from the COVID-19 pandemic became more observable in the latter half of March 2020.
+As a result, the impact of the COVID-19 pandemic will not be fully known or reflected in the Company's results of operations and overall financial performance until future periods.
+Refer to "Item 1A.
+Risk Factors" in this Quarterly Report on Form 10-

+Q for risks related to the COVID-19 pandemic on its business and financial performance.
 These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended June 30, 2019 included in the Company's Annual Report on Form 10-K filed with the SEC on August 9, 2019.